 - May have trouble connecting with the valve

 - Only offers a “quick fix”.

 Fox Racing Knee Pad

-These knee pads are soft, and feature an articulated and perforated chassis made from flexible neoprene.
+These knee pads are soft and feature an articulated and perforated chassis made from flexible neoprene.
 They come in sizes ranging from small to extra-large, so finding a size suitable for your needs shouldn’t be hard.
-It should be noted however, that the pads do run a bit small, so be sure to order a size larger.
+It should be noted, however, that the pads do run a bit small, so be sure to order a size larger.

 The knee pads offer a moderate amount of protection from abrasions and overall knee joint fatigue.
-The silicone grip area inside the top hem helps to keep everything is place, and the knee area does have extra padding for comfort and protection.
+The silicone grip area inside the top hem helps to keep everything in place, and the knee area does have extra padding for comfort and protection.